-I like to start the story right before you get dressed, and end a little while after the dance floor opens.
+I like to start the story before you get dressed, and end after the dance floor opens.
 That way your story has a beginning, middle, and end.
 Before the ceremony starts, I like to hang out and blend in as a friend.
 I might ask you to move into better light, but that’s about as hands-on as I get.
 This is a great time for me to “set the scene” of your day, capturing details of the location like what the weather’s like, what time of year it is, details of the location, and the energy of the people surrounding you.
 I love the energy of this time of the day- everyone is full of anticipation!

 All throughout the day, I’ll be capturing little details and environmental shots that help to tell the story of your day.
 I don’t usually move things around or do elaborate setups- I like to capture things as they are, where they are.

 During your ceremony, I’m documenting all of the moments, the emotions, and the reactions.
 The more freedom I have to move about, the better variety of photos I can get.

 For the wedding party I usually take a couple shots of the whole group, and each side of the group (i.e. bridesmaids, groomsmen, bridesmen, groomsmaids, etc.).
 If you have flower girls/ring bearers, we’ll get a formal photo of the two of you with them.

 For the reception, I like to float around and get a variety of images, documenting all the big events like speeches, cake cutting, and your first dance.
 During dinner, I’d love to be seated with your guests because it also helps me blend in and be a part of the day, instead of a stranger with a camera.
 I’ll eat when you eat, that way I can sit and recharge, as well as be ready for any speeches or impromptu moments that might happen.

 MY IDEAL CLIENTS